beartype/beartype/README.rst

   * You are the author of a library intended to be reused by others.
-  * You are the author of an app accepting arbitrary (or at least sufficiently large) input data, some of which will inevitably filter down into callable parameters.
+  * You are the author of an app accepting arbitrary (or at least sufficiently large) input data, some of which will invariably filter down into callable parameters.

 Consider ``beartype`` over static type checkers whenever: